Put cash to work with short-term bond ETFs

 Today’s market may provide opportunities to step out of cash.
 The Fed funds rate of 5.25-5.5% is currently greater than inflation, which is 3.2% using February’s Consumer Price Index.4 We believe the Federal Reserve may be close to reducing interest rates and the market is pricing in multiple interest rate cuts by the end of 2024.5 During the 2001-2002 rate cut cycle, money market fund 12 month returns fell from 5.8% in March 2001 to 2.6% by March 2002 and down to 1.8% by July 2002.6 Bonds can potentially provide both income and capital appreciation and may outperform cash if short-term yields decline.

-In past cycles, cash rates fell by over 2% in the first year following a peak in rates.
+In past cycles, money market rates fell by over 2% in the first year following a peak in rates.

 Two bar charts side-by-side highlighting the decrease in money market fund returns after a peak in interest rates.

 Source: Morningstar.
+Money market fund returns represented by Morningstar's Taxable Money Market category.
 U.S. bonds represented by Bloomberg U.S. Aggregate Bond Index.
 Reference to “cash” in chart reflects money market fund returns.
 Average annualized return is the average annual rate of return over a given period.
 Past performance does not guarantee or indicate future results.
 Index performance is for illustrative purposes only.
 You cannot invest directly in the index.

 Chart description: Two bar charts side-by-side highlighting the decrease in money market fund returns after a peak in interest rates.
 The left chart represents the period from March 2001 to July 2002, and the right chart reflects the period from October 2007 to January 2009.
 A text callout is shown on each chart, highlighting the higher average annualized return of bonds compared with money market funds over these two periods.